Hats off to our bowlers for soaking in pressure: Harmanpreet | Sports-Games

 Hats off to our bowlers for soaking in pressure: Harmanpreet

-Captain Harmanpreet Kaur doffed her hat to the bowlers for delivering under pressure as two-time champions Supernovas notched up a narrow two-run win over Trailblazers in a last-ball thriller at the Women's T20 Challenge here on Saturday.
-Defending 147, Supernovas restricted Trailblazers to 144 for five to enter their third successive final of the competition.
+Supernovas captain Harmanpreet Kaur lavished praise on her bowlers for delivering under pressure as the two-time champions notched up a two-run win over Trailblazers in the Women's T20 Challenge here.
+Defending 146, Supernovas restricted Trailblazers to 144 for five to enter their third successive final of the competition.

 "It was very close.
-Hats off to our bowlers, they soaked in the pressure and bowled to their fields," Harmanpreet said in the post-match presentation.
+Hats off to our bowlers, they soaked in the pressure and bowled to their fields," Harmanpreet said at the post-match presentation on Saturday.
 "Every game you play, you want to win.
 With the start we got, we were looking at least 160 but we knew that the ball was turning and our spinners will come into play.

 "Today there was not much dew.
 We will try our best and with this win the confidence is high."
-Chasing the total, Deepti Sharma (43 not out) and Harleen Deol (27 off 15 balls) took the chase deep but Trailblazers could only manage seven out of the 10 needed in the last over bowled by left-arm spinner Radha Yadav (2/30).
-Trailblazers captain Smriti Mandhana hoped this defeat will be a wake-up call for her team ahead of the final.
+Deepti Sharma (43 not out) and Harleen Deol (27 off 15 balls) took the chase deep but Trailblazers could only manage seven out of the 10 needed in the last over bowled by left-arm spinner Radha Yadav (2/30).
+Trailblazers captain Smriti Mandhana hoped this defeat act as a wake-up call for her team ahead of the final.

 "The girls took us really close.
 Would have loved to get past the line but it was a brilliant effort from Deepti and Harleen.
 There was quite a bit of dew around," she said.
 "We were looking to win the match and didn't think about any other scenario, which team to play in the final etc..
-Hopefully, we will play well against them in the final.
+Hopefully we will play well against them in the final.
 "A good wake up call for the bowlers and the fielding unit after the first match.
-Hopefully, we will come back stronger on Monday."
-Chamari Athapaththu, who has adjudged the Player of the Match, for her scintillating 67 off 48 balls, said as a senior player she knew she has to take the responsibility of giving the team a good start.
+Hopefully we will come back stronger on Monday."
+Chamari Athapaththu, who was adjudged the Player of the Match for her scintillating 67 off 48 balls, said as a senior player she knew she has to take the responsibility of giving the team a good start.

 ALSO READ